 Does Laser Dentistry Hurt?

 Patients usually find laser dentistry to be much more comfortable than traditional dental techniques.
 In fact, numbing often is not required during treatment due to the minimal discomfort typically experienced.
 While there may be a feeling of warmth during treatment, laser dentistry is an especially tolerable method of treatment, due to the addition of water cooling off the tissue as the laser is in use.
-Additionally, laser treatment offers an improved recovery process, as it eliminates the discomfort involved with stitches, bleeding, and numbness.
 With virtually pain-free laser dentistry, you may never need to fear a trip to the dentist’s office again.

 What Risks Are Associated with Laser Dentistry?